AkshatRai-21/ForYou/README.md

 # ForYou Voice Assistant App

-This is a Flutter application that utilizes the DALL-E and ChatGPT APIs to allow users to provide voice instructions and receive text-based responses from the app.
+Responsive Flutter App - Works on Android, iOS & Web!

-The app uses the device's microphone to capture the user's voice input, which is then processed by the DALL-E and ChatGPT APIs to generate a response.
-If the response is not an image, the app will read out the response to the user.
+Our app is designed to help visually impaired people navigate their daily lives more easily.
+It utilizes DALL-E and ChatGPT APIs to allow voice instructions and text-based responses.
+The app reads out the response if it is not an image.
+This provides an accessible way for visually impaired individuals to communicate and access information.